heathhenley/NewDepths/readme.md

 (at the time, maybe more will be added).
 You can log in, define a bounding box, and then receive a daily email with a summary of the new data in that area.

-In addtion to getting a daily email when there is new data in your bounding boxes, you can now request the MBES or CSB data in CSV format from NOAA's point store API right from your account page.
+In addition to getting a daily email when there is new data in your bounding boxes, you can now request the MBES or CSB data in CSV format from NOAA's point store API right from your account page.
 There are more options to customize this that may be added in the future, if you need them now consider using their